naftulikay/docker-puppet/README.md

 ## Get Started, Right Now

-### Puppet Configuration to Configure Docker Puppet
+### Puppet Docker Configuration to Configure Docker Puppet

 I heard you like using Docker so we put Puppet Docker on your Puppet host so you can... well, nevermind.
+This whole thing is getting too recursive for my brain.

+The following requires the [garethr/docker](https://forge.puppetlabs.com/garethr/docker) Puppet module for managing Docker.

 Behold, awesome Puppet configuration for managing your Docker Puppet images on your actual hosts: